 Possibly.
 However, that alone is not enough to establish jurisdiction in the Scottish Court.
 This is a complicated legal issue, so you should get legal advice about your specific circumstances.

 If you are thinking about applying for a divorce, our expert team of Family Lawyers can provide you with legal advice and guidance on all your divorce and separation options, and how best to proceed for your circumstances.
 We can help you raise a court action if that is right for your case and support you through the process.
 Our alternative dispute resolution services can also help separating couples come to an amicable agreement on matters arising from their separation and avoid costly court actions.

 At Thorntons Family Law, we offer an initial free no-obligation chat over the phone to outline your options and the possible costs.

 Depending on your case and circumstances, the next step is to meet one of our Family Law Solicitors about your case and the way forward.

 Call us on 03330 430 150 for a chat or contact us to book an appointment.

 The costs of a divorce can vary, depending on the circumstances of your case.
 We are always clear to clients about the potential costs of any option and offer a range of payment options.
 In some cases we can offer clients a fixed price package.
-For example, where there are no financial claims and no children under 16 years of age and matters are agreed, you may be eligible for a Simplified Divorce, in which case we offer a fixed fee of £300 inclusive of VAT and excluding outlays.
+For example, where there are no financial claims and no children under 16 years of age and matters are agreed, you may be eligible for a Simplified Divorce, in which case we offer a fixed fee of £250+vat and excluding outlays.